lironzua/jekyll-now/_posts/2018-5-9-ESET-device-blocker-driver-analysis.md

 In this post (which will probably be in parts) I will try to review the `edevmonm` driver.

-I continued to look at the `edevmonm.inf` and found that it regiters itself as a filter driver for a number of device class GUIDs:
+I continued to look at the `edevmonm.inf` and found that it registers itself as a filter driver for a number of device class GUIDs:

 ```
 [EDEVMON.ClassAddReg]